 - To military recruiters who request “Student Recruiting Information” for recruiting purpose only.

 - To the Internal Revenue Service (IRS) for purposes of complying with the Taxpayer Relief Act of 1997.

 - To the Bureau of Citizenship and Immigration Services (BCIS) for purposes of the Student and Exchange Visitor Program.

 - To authorized representatives of the Department of Veterans Affairs for students receiving educational assistance from the agency.

 It should be noted that FERPA permits the disclosure of education records to the parents of a dependent student.
 The College, however, considers its students to be adult decision-makers; as such, students have the right and responsibility to share information about their grades and degree pursuit with their parents and/or guardians.
 This means that the staff of the College normally will not give out information about grades or degree pursuit and will instead suggest that parents or guardians have conversations directly with students about these matters.
 The college’s policy provides a greater degree of privacy for dependent students than FERPA would require.
-If the student or the parent wish to have this information released to the parents, the student must sign an Authorization to Disclose Grades form with the Registrar’s Office, Bagen 106.
+If the student or the parent wish to have this information released to the parents, the student must sign an Authorization to Disclose Grades form with the Student Records & Financial Services Center, Bagen 106.

 A notification of releases made to third parties shall be kept in the student’s record (unless forbidden by a judicial order or subpoena).
 The third party shall be informed that no release of personally identifiable data is authorized without the written consent of the student.

 The college has established the following procedures enabling students to have access to their records: